 Methods for Deburring Aluminum

 Deburring aluminum after cutting isn’t a cut-and-dried process.
 It requires careful attention to the type of burr being used.
-Burr types are classified by the manufacturing process, application, formation mechanism, shape, and material properties.
+Burr types are classified by the machining process, application, formation mechanism, shape, and material properties.
 Aluminum burrs can be broadly divided into primary and secondary burrs.
 A primary burr is a rollover burr created on the tool exit edge while a secondary burr is formed after the breakage of the primary burr.
 In general, primary burrs are larger in comparison to secondary burrs, which are smaller than the depth of cut.

 Deburring processes can be classified as mechanical, thermal, chemical, or electrical.
 Mechanical deburring can be done manually using a tool, brush, abrasive, or at CNC machining centers.
-When deburring aluminum, it is worth noting that the deburring method might affect the dimensions and lead to tensile residual stress, surface passivation, discoloration, and the formation of new burrs.
+When deburring aluminum, it is worth noting that the deburring methods might affect the dimensions and lead to tensile residual stress, surface passivation, discoloration, and the formation of new burrs.
 That is why it is important to choose the right deburring method.

 Manual deburring is one of the most common and economical deburring methods across industries.
 Technicians prefer it due to the lack of technology involved, extreme flexibility, and low costs.
-Burrs are manually scraped out of metal pieces using simple tools.
+Burrs are manually scraped out of metal pieces using simple deburring tools.
 However, manual deburring is time and labor-intensive, resulting in decreased productivity and material wastage.
 When used in dry conditions, manual deburring increases the waste rate and can delay production lines.